abouman76/abouman76/README.md

 # Hi you all,
 I am Arnoud and i hope to graduate from Novi Hogeschool as a frontend developer before the end of may 2021.

 You can check out my repository's and see what i did so far.
-For example ["Sociaal Oosterhout"](https://github.com/abouman76/Eind-Project-Arnoud-Bouman.git) which a social platform application and was build with React and Firebase as a "backend" database.
+For example ["Sociaal Oosterhout"](https://github.com/abouman76/Eind-Project-Arnoud-Bouman.git) which is a social platform application and was build with React and uses Firebase as a "backend" database.
+This was my final project for Novi Hogeschool.

-JavaScript is the only language so far, but working on other skill, like JEST and combine developing skills with testing skills.
+JavaScript is the only language so far, but working on other skill, like JEST and combine my developing skills with testing skills.

 I am currently looking for the opportunity to work as a junior frontend developer, and perhaps combine this with a traineeship as a Test Automation Engineer.
 Do reach out to me if you want to talk!